Short-Term Pickle Recipe (vinegar free and raw)

 Furthermore, I was pleased to learn these pickles are kept in a raw, live state without using vinegar or high heat to preserve.
 Winner all around!!

-This recipe belongs to my sister-in-law, whose family hail from Czech Republic, where her grandparents made whole cucumber pickles, kvašáky fermented cucumbers.
-When she moved to America to raise her own family, she kept the traditional pickle alive with this recipe below.
+This recipe belongs to my sister-in-law, whose family hails from Czech Republic, where her grandparents made whole cucumber pickles, kvašáky fermented cucumbers; when she moved to America to raise her own family, she kept the traditional pickle alive with this recipe below.

 Short-Term Pickle Recipe